 In 1995, Anouk started her own band, and at a music festival that same year she got her big break, joining Dutch legend Barry Hay of Golden Earring on-stage.
 Impressed, Hay joined with Golden Earring guitarist George Kooymans to write a song, "Mood Indigo," for the young singer, and it only narrowly missed the Dutch Top 40.
 By 1997, Anouk's career had taken off with the release of the single "Nobody's Wife," along with her debut full-length, Together Alone.
 "Nobody's Wife" became a Top Five single across Europe, and the album topped the Dutch charts, quickly reaching platinum status.
 The album spawned two more hits with "It's So Hard" and the Top Ten "Sacrifice," and also earned Anouk three Edison Awards, including Best Dutch Female Vocalist, in 1998.

 Her follow-up album, 1999's Urban Solitude, found Anouk incorporating ska into the first single, "R U Kiddin' Me," as well as exploring hip-hop and funk on tracks like "The Dark" and "Don't."
-It too was hugely successful in the Netherlands, although not as strong across Europe.
-In addition to strong sales, it garnered the singer two more Edison Awards.
+It too was hugely successful in the Netherlands, although not as well-received across the Continent.
+In addition to strong sales at home, it garnered the singer two more Edison Awards.
 In 2001, Anouk released Lost Tracks, a collection of unreleased material.
 It secured Anouk's position as one of the highest-profile musicians in the Netherlands, giving her yet another chart-topping album.
 Her 2002 release, Graduated Fool, was a hard rock album, while 2004's Hotel New York was much softer and featured two Top Ten Dutch singles, "Girl" and "Lost."
 The rest of her albums of the 2000s -- including Who's Your Momma? from 2007 and For Bitter or for Worse from 2009 -- were reliable chart-toppers: all featured multiple Top Ten singles, and all went at least double-platinum.